jquast/blessed/docs/examples.rst

-This program also demonstrates how the :meth:`~.get_location` method can be used to reliably test whether the terminal emulator of the connecting client is capable of rendering multibyte characters.
+This program also demonstrates how the :meth:`~.get_location` method can be used to reliably test whether the terminal emulator of the connecting client is capable of rendering multibyte characters as a single cell.